BA, MEd, PhD, Ed D (honoris causa), PhD (honoris causa)

 ARC Discovery Grant, Leading and learning: Developing ecologies of educational practice, $130,000, Chief Investigator with Christine Edwards-Groves, Ian Hardy and Jane Wilkinson.

-CSU Competitive Grant, Promoting praxis: Teacher learning and leadership for learning, $15 000, with Ian Hardy, Jane Wilkinson, Christine Edwards-Groves.
+Charles Sturt University Competitive Grant, Promoting praxis: Teacher learning and leadership for learning, $15 000, with Ian Hardy, Jane Wilkinson, Christine Edwards-Groves.

 Joint project with Australian Research Institute for Education for Sustainability, Macquarie University, Mainstreaming education for sustainability in pre-service teacher education, $15 000, with John Rafferty, Penny Stephens, Andrew Wallace